 So if you haven’t tried the copy-pasting method recently, just try it now with the new Block Editor.
 You’ll find it very convenient.
 You may found some space issues that can easily be fixed.

-Just copy all the content (CTRL+ C) and paste it (CTRL + V) on your WordPress editor.
+Just copy all the content (CTRL + A and CTRL+ C) and paste it (CTRL + V) on your WordPress editor.

 Using Jetpack Plugin